(A) Payment for actual reasonable moving and related expenses.

 (b) The partial acquisition caused a substantial change in the nature of the farm operation.

 (4) Nonprofit organization.
-A displaced nonprofit organization may choose a fixed payment of one thousand dollars to twenty thousand dollars, in lieu of the payments for actual moving and related expenses and actual reasonable re-establishment expenses, if the agency determines that it cannot be relocated without a substantial loss of existing patronage (membership or clientele).
+A displaced nonprofit organization may choose a fixed payment of one thousand dollars to forty thousand dollars, in lieu of the payments for actual moving and related expenses and actual reasonable re-establishment expenses, if the agency determines that it cannot be relocated without a substantial loss of existing patronage (membership or clientele).
 A nonprofit organization is assumed to meet this test, unless the agency demonstrates otherwise.
 Any payment in excess of one thousand dollars must be supported with financial statements for the two twelve month periods prior to the acquisition.
 The amount to be used for the payment is the average of two years annual gross revenues less administrative expenses.

 (5) Average annual net earnings of a business or farm operation.
 The average annual net earnings of a business or farm operation are one-half of its net earnings before federal, state, and local income taxes during the two taxable years immediately prior to the taxable year in which it was displaced.
 If the business or farm was not in operation for the full two taxable years prior to displacement, net earnings shall be based on the actual period of operation at the displacement site during the two taxable years prior to displacement, projected to an annual rate.
 Average annual net earnings may be based upon a different period of time when the agency determines it to be more equitable.
 Net earnings include any compensation obtained from the business or farm operation by its owner, the owner's spouse, and dependents.
 The displaced person shall furnish the agency proof of net earnings through income tax returns, certified financial statements, or other reasonable evidence, which the agency determines is satisfactory.

 (F) Discretionary utility relocation payments.